 Reporting for jury duty

 On the day of your service, you'll report to the courthouse listed on your summons.
+If you have misplaced your summons, you can call 1 (800) THE-JURY for assistance.
 (Be sure you have confirmed your jury service and reviewed the information found on the what you need to know before your jury service page.)

 You can find directions to the courthouse and information about parking on the Reminder Notice that will come in the mail about 10 days before your service date.
 Parking availability varies depending on the courthouse.